morganwdavis/freebsd-digitalocean/README.md

 This approach keeps user-data minimal, uses dynamic external scripts for flexibility, and leverages the metadata API for unique droplet identity.

-## Why I made this
+## Why I Made This

 I didn't want to use DigitalOcean's implementation for auto-configuration.
 Extra packages of networking support tools and the special _freebsd_ user account increase attack surfaces.
 Those packages will require updates at some point.
 They take up disk space, create persistent processes in memory, and steal CPU cycles.
 This shell script-based solution does the trick.

-## What's next?

-I'd love to get some feedback from others running and testing this just to make sure it's solid and has all features working well.
-After that, I could see making this an actual FreeBSD package.
-That is, of course, if DigitalOcean doesn't adopt something equivalent in their upcoming base images.

 ## Updates

--   October 2025: Modernized shell scripts with proper quoting, error handling, and shellcheck compliance.
+-   October 2025: Modernized shell scripts with proper quoting, error handling, shellcheck compliance, and much cleanup.
 Added user-data support.
 -   August 12, 2016: Added support for dynamically updated host file entries.
 -   August 3, 2016: DigitalOcean now offers FreeBSD base images with ZFS support!
 Removed references for [performing your own standard memory-based FreeBSD installation](https://github.com/fxlv/docs/blob/master/freebsd/freebsd-with-zfs-digitalocean.md) in order to run bsdinstall so you can enable ZFS on the root filesystem.
 -   July 28, 2016: This project was mentioned on [episode 152 of the BSD Now show](https://youtu.be/vcQPHHGnTwo?t=1h7m).